slavaschmidt/ton-sdk-client-scala-binding/README.md

 ```scala
 implicit val ctx = Context.create(ClientConfig.LOCAL).get
 ```
-and should be closed after it is not needed anymore by calling
+and should be closed as soon as it is not needed anymore by calling
 ```scala
 ctx.close()
 ```

-The binding library will try its best to auto-close the context if this was not done manually but because of the unpredictable nature of the JVMs garbage collection this is not always possible to do in timely manner.
+The binding library will try its best to auto-close forgotten contexts but because of the unpredictable nature of the JVMs garbage collection this is not always possible to do timely.
-Because of this the library provides managed context that will be auto-closed at the moment last operation withing the context finishes execution.
-The use pattern is like following:
+Because of this the library provides managed context that is auto-closed at the moment last operation withing the context finishes execution.
+It can be used like in the following example:
 ```scala
 import ton.sdk.client.binding.Context
 import Context._